MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-release-version-history.md

 - Increased the number of HTTP headers supported on HTTP requests from 41 to 60.
 - Improved error handling of SSL failures between the connector and Azure services.
 - Updated the default connection limit to 200 for connector traffic when going through outbound proxy.
 To learn more about outbound proxy, see [Work with existing on-premises proxy servers](application-proxy-configure-connectors-with-proxy-servers.md#use-the-outbound-proxy-server).
-- Deprecated the use of ADAL and implemented MSAL as part of the connector installation flow.
+- Deprecated the use of Active Directory Authentication Library (ADAL) and implemented Microsoft Authentication Library (MSAL) as part of the connector installation flow.

 ### Fixed issues
 - Return original error code and response instead of a 400 Bad Request code for failing websocket connect attempts.

-## 1.5.1975.0
+## Version 1.5.1975.0

 ### Release status